lpsmodsimteam/sst-video-demo-examples/design_process.md

 Sue is looking for your help in understanding whether it would make financial sense to construct one or more new car wash bays.

+# is there an analytic solution available?

+Before writing software, can a solution be calculated?
+If the answer is yes, then there is no need to implement code.

+When there are multiple [stocastic variables](https://en.wikipedia.org/wiki/Random_variable) interacting, numerical simulation is a useful approach.

-# mapping the business scenario and question to Discrete Event Simulation using the Structural Simulation Toolkit
+# mapping the business scenario and questions to Discrete Event Simulation (DES)

+If the model can be expressed in terms of timing and queues, then Discrete Event Simulation (DES) is relevant.

 From the scenario, what should the model be?